Search Engine Optimization (SEO) Techniques

 To avoid having your description cut off mid-sentence in Google's search results (when it displays the description), the description should be no longer than about 156 characters and spaces.
 In news stories, the description may be the same as or similar to the lead, or lede, a nutshell statement that often appears as the first sentence or paragraph of a news story to summarize the news in the article.

-4. Include in the metadata field for keywords a few highly relevant words from the page's text.
-These keywords represent and categorize your page's content.
+4. Include in the metadata field for keywords a few highly relevant words from the page’s text.
+These keywords represent and categorize your page’s content.
 Again, the keywords that you include in the metadata are specific to the page in question and accurately classify its content.
 Include synonyms.
-Example:
+Here’s an example of how to do it:

 <meta name="keywords" content="search engine optimization, SEO, search engine rankings, improve search engine rankings, better search engine rankings, improve natural search results, enhance organic search results">